srl1227/ORIE4741_Project/README.md

 **Goals**

-Our goal is to analyze changing urbanization dynamics across the globe and identify countries with high rates of urbanization.
+Our goal is to analyze and predict carbon emissions across the globe and identify ways to mitigate per capita CO2 emissions.
 From there we will ask:

 1) Which countries have the highest rates of carbon emissions per capita?